The Divergent Series: Insurgent1.5 Stars

 Anyway, Schwentke delivers CGI-heavy action scenes, dream sequences, and simulated tests to make use of Insurgent’s much-advertised IMAX and 3-D presentation, although the visuals are far from impressive.
 The film’s lesser budget of around $80 million (compared to Catching Fire’s $130 million) speaks to the B-level quality of this young adult franchise compared to The Hunger Games and Harry Potter.
 However, the production also fails to impress because Schwentke hasn’t created the dramatic tension to make the FX sequences operate on a significant emotional level.
 Still, just as in Divergent, the film concerns itself with characters more than this world’s sci-fi scope, gunplay, or hand-to-hand combat.
 And so it’s unfortunate that the characters aren’t that interesting either.
 Woodley’s performance is serviceable, although she’s a long way from Jennifer Lawrence’s fiery, damaged presence in The Hunger Games and its sequels.
 Actors like Winslet and Watts have far too much talent to waste it here, whereas the script doesn’t allow for the talented younger supporting cast (namely James and Teller) to deliver much beyond one-note characterizations.

 The Divergent Series contains neither the production value nor the acting chops to compete with its likened franchises, aside from Twilight, which it narrowly betters.
 Not even devoted readers of the book could apologize for Insurgent’s contrived plotting, given that it was invented for the film, while moviegoers can only feel insulted by its twists.
-Whenever this kind of dystopian world is contained within walls, on the other side of which exists an unknown world, you can bet the Logan’s Run scenario will turn the world upside-down, revealing its inhabitants are all clueless to their role in some elaborate, far-reaching experiment.
+Whenever this kind of dystopian world is contained within walls, on the other side of which exists an unknown world, you can bet the Logan’s Run scenario will turn the world upside-down, revealing its inhabitants are all clueless about their role in some elaborate, far-reaching experiment.
 It’s a plot device as overused as split personality disorder or the “it was all a dream” phenomenon.
 On the banality of the plot alone, this sequel underwhelms and insults.
 And if Insurgent is any indication, audiences should meet the two-parter Allegiant with lowered expectations.